What is NAATI Accreditation and Recognition?

 The 1994 Migration Regulations has allocated NAATI as the assessment authority for the interpreter and translator occupations.
 If you file an application for your skills to be assessed, NAATI will offer to provide an assessment of your skills in two categories, which are either as “suitable” or “unsuitable” for your specific occupation as either a translator or interpreter, i.e. NAATI professional-level accreditation or higher.

 Benefits of NAATI Test Clearance

 It’s not too difficult to understand that if you have NAATI accreditation it will help with your migration application by accumulating much-needed points.

 Why do I Need my Documents Translated by a NAATI Accredited Translator?

-It is a requirement of most Australiam government departments including the Department of Immigration and Border protection, which handles visa applications, that all documents that are not in English must be translated by a NAATI translator for anyone who wishes to apply in one of the migration categories to reside in Australia (assuming the translation is getting done in Australia).
-That means if you have important documents like birth and marriage certificates which are not in English they must be translated by a NAATI translator before they are presented as part of your migration documentation.
-There are other documents that might fall into this category, including degree and diploma certificates, past employer references and medical examination documents completed in another language that’s not English.
+It is a requirement of most Australian government departments including the Department of Immigration and Border Protection, which handles visa applications, that all documents that are not in English must be translated by a NAATI translator for anyone who wishes to apply in one of the migration categories to reside in Australia (assuming the translation is getting done in Australia).
+That means if you have important documents like birth and marriage certificates that are not in English they must be translated by a NAATI translator before they are presented as part of your migration documentation.
+There are other documents that might fall into this category, including degree and diploma certificates, past employer references, and medical examination documents completed in another language that’s not English.